-Breeding season territories this century

-The earliest arrival is on 28th March, 1997, trapped and ringed in the Gordano valley while the latest departures are on 28th October, 1973, 10th October, 1970 [1997 ABR], Bland (1992), 7th October, 1997 at CVL

-Wheeler (1874) said 'summer visitor, not common, seldom seen, sometimes heard, Leigh, Portishead, Knowle' and Charbonnier (1899) 'summer resident, nests every year but is not common'.
+Breeding season territories this century The earliest arrival is on 28th March, 1997, trapped and ringed in the Gordano valley while the latest departures are on 28th October, 1973, 10th October, 1970 [1997 ABR], Bland (1992), 7th October, 1997 at CVL Wheeler (1874) said 'summer visitor, not common, seldom seen, sometimes heard, Leigh, Portishead, Knowle' and Charbonnier (1899) 'summer resident, nests every year but is not common'.
 The 1925 SBR said it was 'local but probably overlooked.
 Observed Portishead and about four pairs breed regularly some four miles south west of Bristol.
 Ubley and Compton Martin and some years Weston-super-Mare' Davis (1947) called it a 'summer resident, uncommon and local though well known in suitable habitats.
 Occasionally noted on migration in areas where it does not breed'.
-Palmer and Ballance (1968) state 'most frequent Leigh Woods, Gordano Valley, Backwell Hill to Wrington Warren, CVL'

-Savi's Warbler Locustella luscinioides

-A National rarity prior to 1983 and since 1998 and a local rarity in the intervening period.

-1960 - seen and heard in marshy growth at CVL from July 24th until 30th [notes][BBRC]
+Palmer and Ballance (1968) state 'most frequent Leigh Woods, Gordano Valley, Backwell Hill to Wrington Warren, CVL' Savi's Warbler Locustella luscinioides 1, 3 A National rarity prior to 1983 and since 1998 and a local rarity in the intervening period.
+1960 - seen and heard at CVL from July 24th until 30th [BBRC] SAVI'S WARBLER Locustella luscinioides S. One in marshy growth, Chew Valley res., late July; first seen, on 24th, by B.K., who in a detailed description refers to the uniformly drab brown upper parts, the noticeably graduated tail, and the reeling song-lower in pitch and mostly of shorter duration than in Grasshopper Warbler; seen also, down to 15 yds. range, on 30th (B.K., K.B.Y.).
+Identification confirmed by Brit.
+Birds Rare Birds Committee.
+No previous record for Somerset.
 1980 - a male at CVL on April 16th [BBRC]

-1986 - ringed at CVL on August 31st

-2001 - a male in song at CVL from the evening of May 9th and 10th [BBRC]

-Blackcap Sylvia atricapilla

-A common passage migrant and breeding summer visitor.
+1986 - ringed at CVL on August 31st 2001 - a male in song at CVL from the evening of May 9th and 10th [BBRC] Blackcap Sylvia atricapilla A common passage migrant and breeding summer visitor.
 It is now also a fairly common winter visitor, most frequently recorded in gardens.

-The BBS results show a 117% increase since 1994 and the chart below shows the annual percentage fluctuations.
+The BBS results show a 103% increase since 1994 and the chart below shows the annual percentage fluctuations.